pjvds/goworkshop/README.md

 Hints:

 Set the environment variable `GOMAXPROCS` to the number of cores in your machine to execute the go routines in parallel.

+### 99 Exercise

+The goal is to develop an server that accepts requests for callbacks.
+Simply, it receives an http request that holds an `url` fields that represents the url that should be called back by the server, and a `after` field that tells after how many milliseconds the server should do a GET request to that url.

+The directory contains two files:
+1: `api.go` that holds the server code
+2: `api_test.go` that has holds the unit tests

+You can `cd` into the `99-callback` directory and execute `go get` to get the dependencies.
+After that command succeeds you can execute `go test` to execute the unit tests.
+There are failing tests now and your job is to write the implementation so they will succeed.